Home Insights How Castore took on Nike and Adidas

 How Castore took on Nike and Adidas

 Tom Beahon, the co-founder of Castore, explains how he and his brother Phil built a sportswear brand in North West England that is taking on Nike and Adidas.
-The story begins with Beahon failing to make it as a professional football with his beloved Tranmere Rovers.
+The story begins with Beahon failing to make it as a professional footballer with his beloved Tranmere Rovers.

 Related and recommended